Disability Arts Online – Sharing Disability Arts & Culture with the World

 People we’re working with:

 Other partnerships and consultancy activities are in the pipeline: we always welcome enquiries about working together.
-Please email Trish Wheatley, Director, Disability Arts Online at trish[at]disabilityartsonline.org.uk
+Please email Trish Wheatley, CEO, Disability Arts Online at trish[at]disabilityartsonline.org.uk